flhofer/dell_TB16_firmware/README.md

 ## Official Flashing tools

 If you prefer to use the official Flash tool, you can find a copy in the `official` folder.
 However, it works only on Dell laptops.
 If your device doesn't have the controller, EC, and PD updates listed above, you may need to flash with version 1.00 and then 1.02 first.
-These install a Bios-based update file that executes an update at Bios start.
+These install a BIOS-based update file that executes an update at BIOS start.
 It is thus likely not possible to update them without a Dell system.

 Furthermore, Dell messed up the firmware packaging for the 1.05.
 The Dock companions of that generation, the WD15, and TB18, got a new `Cable.bin` and were released the same day.
 You can use the WD15s flasher to update the `Cable.bin`.